 Italicize the names of newspapers, magazines, and books.

 Italicize the titles of “big works,” like albums, plays, musicals, operas, films, television and radio shows, and names of specific dances (e.g. Revelations, Mozart Dances).

 Do not italicize the titles of “small works,” like songs or episodes of television and radio shows; put these in quotations.

 Do not italicize the titles of symphonies.

-Do not italicize the names of Lincoln Center’s programs.
+Do not italicize the names of Lincoln Center’s festivals.